Ciudad Obregon, Sonora: 12 Essential Stops for Travelers

 Ciudad Obregon is located in the state of Sonora in northwestern Mexico.

-It is the second-largest city in the state, after Hermosillo, and is located approximately 550 km south of the US-Mexico border.
+It is the second-largest city in the state, after Hermosillo, approximately 550 km south of the US-Mexico border.

 History of Cajeme and Ciudad Obregon Sonora